juev/awesome-stars/README.md

 ## Lua

+- [LunarVim/LunarVim](https://github.com/LunarVim/LunarVim) - An IDE layer for Neovim with sane defaults.
+Completely free and community driven.
 - [EdenEast/nightfox.nvim](https://github.com/EdenEast/nightfox.nvim) - 🦊A soft dark, fully customizable Neovim theme, with support for lsp, treesitter and a variety of plugins.
 - [nrk/redis-lua](https://github.com/nrk/redis-lua) - A Lua client library for the redis key value storage system.
 - [stevedonovan/Microlight](https://github.com/stevedonovan/Microlight) - A little library of useful Lua functions, intended as the 'light' version of Penlight